thorlindberg/thesis/dissertation/7-2 experiment-conformance.md

 {"break":true}

-The `docs` property requires no input parameters and returns a String documenting the intended use of my library.
-This approach ensures that the code is documented as it is written, but it exists only at the top-level of the library rather than in individual components.
+The `docs` property requires no input parameters and returns a String documenting the intended use of the library.
+This approach ensures that the library remains accessible, by providing documentation that can be updated with the code and integrating it into the library.

 ```
 docs: [